numba/numba/docs/source/developer/sys_monitoring.rst

 augment the bytecode at runtime by switching certain opcodes for "instrumented" opcodes.
 These instrumented opcodes go via a special path in the interpreter loop whereby they will issue an "event" in association with a particular instruction at a particular offset.
-For example, a ``RETURN`` might be replaced by an ``INSTRUMENTED_RETURN`` and a ``PY_RETURN`` event would by issued when the instrumented instruction is interpreted.
+For example, a ``RETURN`` opcode might be replaced by an ``INSTRUMENTED_RETURN`` and a ``PY_RETURN`` event would by issued when the instrumented instruction is interpreted.
 This event and the offset at which it occurred being forwarded to the monitoring system.